Former US President Jimmy Carter Turns 100 - UrduPoint

 Former US President Jimmy Carter Turns 100

-Plains, (APP - UrduPoint / Pakistan Point News - 2nd Oct, 2024) Jimmy Carter celebrated his 100th birthday on Tuesday -- the first ever US president to reach the century mark and another extraordinary milestone for the one-time peanut farmer who found his way to the White House.
+Plains, (APP - UrduPoint / Pakistan Point News - 2nd Oct, 2024) Jimmy Carter celebrated his 100th birthday on Tuesday -- the first-ever former US president to reach the century mark and another extraordinary milestone for the one-time peanut farmer who found his way to the White House.

 Carter's longevity -- he began hospice care at his home in Plains, Georgia, more than 19 months ago -- has defied all expectations.

-No longer regularly appearing in public, the Democratic ex-president is spending his birthday in the home he and his late wife Rosalynn had built in Plains in the 1960s.
-Celebrations include a lunch with some 20 members of his extended family, according to the Atlanta Journal-Constitution.
+No longer regularly appearing in public, the Democratic ex-president spent his birthday in the home he and his late wife Rosalynn had built in Plains in the 1960s.
+Celebrations included a lunch with extended family.

+"It's south Georgia, so you know, we had fried chicken and we had grilled cheese sandwiches, then we had family and lively discussion," the ex-president's grandson, Josh Carter, said downtown afterwards.

+Carter was also able to watch a flyover of four F-18 jets and several vintage planes that graced the skies over Plains as part of the town's celebrations.

-President Joe Biden, in a video posted on his official X account, hailed Carter as a "beloved friend" and "one of the most influential statesmen" in US history.
+In a video posted on X, President Joe Biden hailed Carter as a "beloved friend" and "one of the most influential statesmen" in US history.

 "Your unwavering belief in the power of human goodness continues to be a guiding light for all of us," he said.

-Britain's King Charles III sent a private message of congratulations expressing "great admiration for the president's lifetime of duty and public service," a Buckingham Palace spokesperson said.
+Britain's King Charles III sent a private message of congratulations expressing "great admiration for the president's lifetime of duty and public service," while Georgia Governor Brian Kemp proclaimed a statewide "Jimmy Carter Day."

-And Georgia Governor Brian Kemp, currently overseeing the response to a major storm disaster, proclaimed "Jimmy Carter Day" across the state.

-Beyond serving as commander in chief for a single term from 1977 to 1981, Carter worked as a global mediator, rights activist and elder statesman, founding the well-respected Carter Center in 1982 to pursue his vision of world diplomacy.
+Beyond serving as commander in chief for a single term from 1977 to 1981, Carter worked as a global mediator, rights activist and elder statesman, founding the well-respected Carter Center in 1982 to pursue his vision of world diplomacy before winning the Nobel Peace prize in 2002.

 His presidency included the 1978 Camp David Accords between Israel and Egypt, the establishment of diplomatic relations with China following a rapprochement initiated by president Richard Nixon, and the return of control of the Panama Canal to Panama.